5 Things You Should Do Before Every Sales Call

 Nutshell Pro offers unlimited Click-to-Call, so you can dial, record, and log your sales calls with a single click.
 Check out our full list of Pro features to see how we help B2B sellers save time and close more deals faster.

 The truth is that your potential customer is extremely busy.
-They only have a small window of time to devote attention towards their buying decision.
-That means they want to feel like they spent their time wisely when they talk to you.
+They may only have a small window of time to devote attention to their buying decision.
+That means they want to feel like they spent their time wisely when they talked to you.

 Do you know the value you can provide to this potential buyer?
 How can you inspire them to speed up their buying decision or move them to the next step in the sales process?